brtrdkeller/Assistance-UNSSC-courses/recommendation.md

 Skip links ("Skip to the main content") redirects the "Activity Bookmarks" block.
 All the blocks before are skipped.

+The purpose of the skip link is to bypass a block of content, and where it lands should be the developer's choice.
+Currently, it lands on the 'Activity Bookmarks' heading, it can be changed to the 'Learning Plan' block.

 ### Home link Logo

 The "home" link redirect to the main page (Dashboard).
 It should be explicit.